 You’ll be tired, but before getting on the bus back to Bilbao get some gelato!
 It is a beach town after all and you did just hike a Wonder of Spain.
 The gelato is just what you need before you nap on the ride back to the city.
 Treat yourself.
 You deserve it!

 All that’s left is congratulations!
-You have trekked 10 miles and can officially check “Hike a Game of Thrones Location” off your bucket list .
-Now you’re off to your next adventure: a hot shower or bath, probably another meal and patiently awaiting GOT to return next summer.
+You have trekked 10 miles and can officially check “Hike a Game of Thrones Location” off your bucket list.
+Now you’re off to your next adventure: a hot shower or bath, probably another meal and patiently awaiting Game of Thrones to return.